-Zillow predicts that in the coming year, homeowners will invest in projects and qualities that make their home feel comfortable and calm, energized and inspired, safe and healthy — a home where they can thrive in 2022
+Zillow predicts that in the coming year, homeowners will invest in projects and qualities that make their home feel comfortable and calm, energized and inspired, safe and healthy — a home where they can thrive in these modern times.

 “The pandemic forced a lot of people to reevaluate what’s most important in their lives and in their homes,” says Zillow home trends expert Amanda Pendleton.
 “For many, 2022 is the moment to live those values.
 That could invest in sustainable home features, designing a space with well-being in mind or leaning into comfort and function over high style.”Zillow

 The global theme of home design for 2022 embraces comfort.
 The primary design trends will fixate on how you feel instead of furnishing the home based on how things look.